cadmium-im/zirconium-sharp/README.md

 # Zirconium

-This is experimental serverside implementation of Cadmium protocol in C#.
+Zirconium is experimental serverside implementation of Cadmium protocol in C#.

 ## Contributing